-Note that if bail has been granted you will have to hand over your passport to the court to hold, so you do not flee the country while on bail.
-Once on bail you will need to remain in Thailand until your next court date.
-This could be 4-6 weeks away so you will need to make arrangements for housing as well as place on hold anything at home.
+Note that if bail has been granted you will have to hand over your passport to the court to hold.
+This is so that you do not flee the country while on bail.
+Once on bail, you will need to remain in Thailand until your next court date.
+This could be 4-6 weeks away so you will need to make arrangements for housing as well as a place on hold anything at home.
 Normally you can ask the court to leave the country and to return at the court date but this rarely happens unless you have a sizeable amount of assets in Thailand and a connection to the country.

 Always seek legal advice as soon as you have been arrested.

 The information contained on our website is for general information purposes only and does not constitute legal advice.